 This is similar to other survey sites – you earn points for taking surveys and then you redeem your points for a pre-paid Visa gift card or rewards.
 I like Pinecone because you get to give your opinion on products (and even test them out), so your input influences whether or not products hit the shelves.
 You can sign up here!

-I've been using Harris Poll for over 5 years!
+I’ve been using Survey Junkie for years!
 You simply take surveys and get rewarded.
-It's one of the very first survey companies I started working with when I started side hustling!
-Click here to get started with Harris Poll!
+It’s one of the very first survey companies I started working with when I started side hustling!
+Click here to get started with Surbey Junkie!

 These surveys are on current events, products, food, medicine, etc., and you can earn cash back or gift cards, like Amazon, PayPal and more.
 Sign up here to get started with Opinion Outpost.